Janamsakhis: Overview

-All the Janamsakhis present a mythical idealized account of the life of Guru Nanak and his early companions.
-They feature miracles, episodes where mythical characters, fish or animal talk, and of supernatural conversations.
-The Janamsakhis exist in many versions.
-Many of them contradict each other on material points and some have obviously been touched up to advance the claims of one or the other branches of the Guru's family, or to exaggerate the roles of certain disciples.
-Macauliffe compares the manipulation of Janam sakhis to the way Gnostic gospels were manipulated in the times of the early Church.
-Throughout the early seventeenth and eighteenth century janamsakhis, Nanak is consistently likened and considered tantamount to the Divine itself, though this has been downplayed among recent Sikh scholars.
+The janamsakhis present accounts of the life of Guru Nanak and his early companions, with varying degrees of supernatural elements among them, typical for hagiographic biographies; more important was his message of equality before God, regardless of social classifications, also emphasizing friendships with those of other religions and the welfare of women.
+As stories were told and retold, the ways they were combined crystallized into a small number of specific traditions.

+Origin

+The janamsakhi stories likely began through family and friends close to Guru Nanak, spreading to others.
+The earliest layer of what was to become the written tradition later was, according to McLeod, "authentic memories concerning actual incidents from the life of Nanak," in conjunction with the verses left by him in what would become the Adi Granth.

+The first janamsakhis were oral in nature and began spreading across the Punjab when news on Guru Nanak's exploits and fame started being passed around.
+They were first put to writing likely around the early 17th century.
+However, according to Pyar Singh the earliest dated extant janamsakhi manuscript is from 1588.

 Sikh tradition

-The Janamsakhis have been historically popular in the Sikh community and broadly believed as true, historical biography of the founder of their religion.
+The janamsakhi have been historically popular in the Sikh community and broadly believed as true, historical biography of the founder of their religion.
 They have been recited at religious gatherings, shared as reverential fables with the young generation, and embedded in the cultural folklore over the centuries.
-Any academic questioning of their authenticity and critical comparative historical studies have "angered many Sikhs", states Toby Johnson – a scholar of Sikhism.
-Guru Nanak is deeply revered by the devout Sikhs, the stories in the Janamsakhis are a part of their understanding of his divine nature and the many wonders he is believed to have performed.
+Guru Nanak is deeply revered by the devout Sikhs, the stories in the janamsakhi are a part of their understanding of his divine nature and the many wonders he is believed to have performed.